 "You can't go into it thinking, 'This might work for me' and then give up after a couple days just because you aren't seeing results.
 It takes time and patience."

 I took regular photos of myself, too, so I could have a record of before and after.
 When you see yourself in the mirror every day, it's difficult to see those changes.
-Even though everyone was telling me how well I was doing and how great I looked, crazy as it sounds, it was hard to believe.
+Even though everyone was telling me how well I was doing and how great I looked, it was hard to believe.

 It probably wasn't until I got down to a size 10 that I realized just how much of a transformation I had made.